emagiz/emdocs/mds/microlearning/crashcourse-eventstreaming-create-your-topic.md

 # Create your Topic

-In this microlearning, we will focus on how you can create your topic based on what you have designed.
+In this microlearning, we will focus on creating your topic based on what you have designed.

-Should you have any questions, please contact academy@emagiz.com.
+Should you have any questions, please get in touch with academy@emagiz.com.

-- Last update: January 22th 2021
+- Last update: February 8th, 2022
 - Required reading time: 5 minutes

 ## 1. Prerequisites